tywayne/tywayne.com/_posts/2017-02-26-using-google-analytics-with-turbolinks.md

 ### The Problem
 We're all familiar with Google Analytics and how it works.
 You add a script provided by Google, that puts a global `ga` object with methods and values that we can use to send tracking information to Google.
-Included by default in the code provided by Google is a call to send a pageview.
+Included by default in the code provided by Google is a call to send a page view.

 ``` javascript
 ga( 'send', 'pageview');